the CNA salary: 3 Types of CNAs with big salary – Which One Are You?

 c.
 CNA in Long-Term Care Facilities for Specialized Conditions

 CNAs who care for patients with specific medical conditions, such as Alzheimer’s disease or cancer, can also earn higher salaries.
-Specialized long-term care CNAs often receive additional training to care for patients with complex needs.
+Specialized long-term care CNAs often receive additional training to care for complex patient needs.

 How to Become a Specialized Long-Term Care CNA: